codeframework/Docs/Milos/CreatingASimpleBusinessObject.md

 Generally, integer keys will be identity keys, meaning that the database server will automatically assign unique (generally sequential) key values.
 However, integer keys could also be manually generated.
 This is supported by the Milos framework as well (although it is error prone and therefore not recommended).

-The main difference between identity and manual integer keys is that the key type of the business object has to be set to KeyType.Integer, and also, the GetNewIntegerKey() method has to be overridden as in the following example:
+The main difference between identity and manual integer keys is that the key type of the business object has to be set to ```KeyType.Integer```, and also, the ```GetNewIntegerKey()``` method has to be overridden as in the following example:

 ```
 public class EmployeeBusinessObject : BusinessObject